 Very Easy: Up to 10 dots

-These activity sheets are great for young children who are just learning their numbers - beginning counting and single digit number recognition.
+These activity sheets are great for young children who are just learning their numbers by beginning counting and single digit number recognition.

-Very easy puzzles, each with 10 dots - Candle, barn, castle, owl, snowman in hat and coat, dog in a chair, dog, boy in headdress, teepee, man wearing a hat, flower, gingerbread man ornament, gift in a stocking, laughing elf, and gift box.
+- Everyday Dots: These puzzles are easy to do and contain 10 dots.
+You'll find sheets for a candle, barn, castle, owl, snowman, dog in a chair, boy in headdress, teepee, man wearing a hat, flower, gingerbread man ornament, gift in a stocking, laughing elf, and a gift box.

 Easy: 11 to 20 dots

-Prepare to be challenged!
-Some really big puzzles here (including one with 822 dots!) and some with a slightly different format to usual.
+- Monkeying Around: Prepare to be challenged!
+You'll find some really big puzzles here (including one with 822 dots!) and some with a slightly different format than what you're used to.
 Part of the excitement of these puzzles is not being able to predict what the final picture will be, even as you're drawing.

-This website has lots of puzzles, all organized by theme.
-You get to choose from different celebrations (Christmas, Valentines Day, Thanksgiving, Easter, etc.), animals, characters, carnivals, and more.
+This website has lots of puzzles that are organized by theme.
+You get to choose from different celebrations (Christmas, Valentine's Day, Thanksgiving, Easter, etc.), animals, characters, carnivals, and more.

 Trace the Dotted Lines Printables